 What are we going to do?

-We will build a tool that allows graphical definition of specifications of cellular applications, that means Represent the specifications as a graph: nodes are the screens associated with the corresponding values of the parameters, edges are the event which motivate transitions.
+We will build a tool that allows graphical definition of specifications of cellular applications, that means: represent the specifications as a graph: nodes are the screens associated with the corresponding values of the parameters, edges are the event which motivate transitions.

-Our application gets a list of Requirements that user wants to check, then it Uses machinery of formal verification to verify the spec, the verification result either Confirmation message or a path were the test Failed.
+Our application gets a list of Requirements that a user wants to check.
+Then it uses machinery of formal verification to verify the spec.
+The verification result either a confirmation message or a path were the test failed.

 Why is it not trivial?

-As we know existing verification methods ether executing code by searching about a wrong behavior or analyzing statically.
-The first method used only when the code has been written.
-Moreover, second method can’t detect subtle errors concurrency and algorithm defects.
-But our method performance verification at the design stage, i.e. before running code, we can detect errors.
+As we know, the existing verification methods verify either the executing code by searching about a wrong behavior or by analyzing statically.
+This is the first attempt to propose a method to check the spec, when the corresponding code has not been written yet.

-Breakthrough; nobody thought about confirm correctness of Specs of cellular applications in all transition.
+Breakthrough; nobody thought about the confirmation of the correctness of Specs of cellular applications.

 .